John Hamilton (footballer, born 1876)

-John Hamilton was a Scottish footballer who played as a goalkeeper and defender for Spanish club FC Barcelona.
-The dates of his birth and death are unknown.
+John Hamilton (7 February 1876 – 10 April 1947) was a Scottish footballer who played as a goalkeeper and defender for Spanish club FC Barcelona.

 Although little has been recorded of his life, he was one of the most important figures in the amateur beginnings of football in Catalonia, being noted for his prominent role in promoting football in the city and as the main driving force of Escocès FC, a team made up of Scottish workers from a Sant Andreu factory, which he served as its captain.
-He was a member of the side that won the very first official title in Spanish football, the 1900–01 Copa Macaya with Hispania AC.
+He was a member of the side that won the first official title in Spanish football, the 1900–01 Copa Macaya with Hispania AC.
 And in addition to being a player, he was also a referee, overseeing at least one match in the 1900–01 Copa Macaya, tens of Catalan championship games, the 1912 Copa del Rey Final, and being the first president of the Catalan Referees' Association in 1902.

 Early life

-John Hamilton was born in Scotland somewhere in the early-1870s.
+John Hamilton was born in Newmilns, East Ayrshire, on 7 February 1876.
 At some point in the early 1890s, he became an employee at lace manufacturers Johnston, Shields & Co in Glasgow.
-In 1893, he was sent over to work in the company's newly opened factory at Sant Martí de Provençals, known in Catalonia as La Escocesa.
+In 1893, he was one of around 40 young Scottish workers who was sent over to work in the company's newly opened factory at Sant Martí de Provençals, known in Catalonia as La Escocesa.

 Playing career

 Escocès FC

 Whilst out in the Catalan capital, Hamilton developed a deep interest in football, which he played in his free time with his friends and co-workers.
-During the winter of 1893–94, he took part in some of the very first football matches played in the Catalan capital, when he featured in clashes between the Scottish Colony of Sant Martí and the English Colony of Barcelona.
-The Barcelona press reported matches between these two sides played on 8 December 1893, 11 March, and 15 April 1894, however, due to the little statistical rigor that the newspapers had at that time, very little is known about those matches, and thus the amount of goals he scored (if any) remains unclear.
+During the winter of 1893–94, he took part in some of the first football matches played in the Catalan capital, when he featured in clashes between the Scottish Colony of Sant Martí and the English Colony of Barcelona.
+Local historians claim that this was the first ever 'unofficial' rivalry in Spanish football.
+The Barcelona press reported matches between these two sides played on 8 December 1893, 11 March, and 15 April 1894, however, due to the little statistical rigor that the newspapers had at that time, very little is known about those matches, and thus the number of goals he scored (if any) remains unclear.
 During this period, Hamilton stood out as a great goal scorer, but as he aged he moved on to play as a goalkeeper.
 He also stood out for his strong character on the pitch and great leadership skills, which would later earn him the captaincy of Escocès FC.